Home Alone: The universal magic of schadenfreude

-Ivan Radford | On 25, Dec 2016
+James R | On 25, Dec 2016

 But it’s ok, the film tells us, because these two men are burglars: the Wet Bandits, aka.
 Marv (Daniel Stern) and Harry (Joe Pesci).
-That means that we can giggle, as a four-pound steam iron plunges 15 feet into the basement, where it connects with Marv firmly between the eyes – an impact that a doctor estimates is enough to cause a blowout fracture, which lead to “serious disfigurement and debilitating double vision”.
+That means that we can giggle, as a four-pound steam iron plunges 15 feet into the basement, where it connects with Marv firmly between the eyes – an impact that a doctor estimates is enough to cause a blowout fracture, which would lead to “serious disfigurement and debilitating double vision”.

-That means we can chortle, as Harry touches a burning doorknob, which brands his hand with its literally red-hot metal.
+That means we can chortle, as Harry touches a burning doorknob, which brands his hand with literally red-hot metal.
 Two seconds of skin contact at 751 degrees Fahrenheit?
 That’s worse than a third-degree burn and, according to medical experts, could cause Harry to lose his hand completely.

 And yet both continue to get back up and walk on through this sadistic Chicago fun house, being dressed up as chickens, taunted with spiders and effectively dropped from the height of a tree house to the ground.
 And still, we guffaw, as this non-stop parade of pain unfolds.
-This, we tell us, is the spirit of Christmas.
-We don’t question the fact that, in real life, were the injuries actually sustained, this could effecively be a homicide case.
-Or the fact that this punishment is meted out by an eight-year-old boy – Kevin McCallister (Macaulay Culkin) – who must have seen some seriously nasty movies, had some terribly inappropriate parenting or harbour some hitherto undetected psychotic tendencies to lead him to concoct such a cruel security system.
+This, we tell ourselves, is the spirit of Christmas.
+We don’t question the fact that, in real life, were the injuries actually sustained, this could potentially be a homicide case.
+Or the fact that this punishment is meted out by an eight-year-old boy – Kevin McCallister (Macaulay Culkin) – who must have seen some seriously nasty movies, had some terribly inappropriate parenting or harbour some hitherto undetected sociopathic tendencies to lead him to concoct such a cruel security system.

 It helps that Macauley Culkin is so darn loveable, from his eyebrow-raising reactions to his adorable one-liners, not to mention his vulnerable naivety at thinking his neighbour is a serial killer, his basement boiler is sentient and that a Christmas wish really can bring his family back.
 His urge to protect his home turf from foreign invaders is even noble, in an American kind of way.
-“This is my house, I have to defend it,” he cries with all the conviction of a Donald Trump supporter.
+“This is my house, I have to defend it,” he cries with all the conviction of a Republican.